Marion Wickersham, CPA, CFE, Forensic Accounting and Fraud Examination Consultant

 Furthermore, the plaintiff continued to pay themselves a salary of over $32,000 in 2015, which was also commensurate with their pre-injury salary from the years 2012 through 2014 totaling around $34,000, $32,000 and $33,000, respectively.

-Moreover, plaintiff’s expert assumed the plaintiff would have to close the pizzeria; however, there had not been any information or documentation provided indicating the plaintiff had closed the pizzeria nor had any intention to close it.
-According to the plaintiff’s testimony, the pizzeria was still operating more than three years after the incident.
-Additionally, based upon our research, the pizzeria is open daily and is advertising on its Facebook page.
-Furthermore, it appears the plaintiff’s expert opinion regarding closing the business was mostly based on an interview with the plaintiff and not based on any vocational or medical opinions.
-Plaintiff’s expert assumed the restaurant would close without any independent verification or objective analysis, which results in an incomplete and unsupported analysis and estimate of damages.
+Plaintiff’s expert assumed the plaintiff would have to close the pizzeria; however, there had not been any information or documentation provided indicating the pizzeria closed, nor was intended to be closed.
+According to plaintiff’s testimony, the pizzeria was still operating more than three years after the incident.
+Based on our research, the pizzeria remains open daily and continues to actively advertise on its Facebook page.
+Furthermore, it appears the plaintiff’s expert opinion, regarding closing the business, was mostly based on an interview with the plaintiff and not based on any vocational or medical opinions.
+Plaintiff’s expert assumed the restaurant would close without any independent verification or objective analysis, which resulted in an incomplete and unsupported analysis and estimate of damages.

 Result: Expert report and analysis helped the parties resolve the case through settlement.
 When looking at losses in a case such as this, which arise from a business, it is important to consider many factors that can affect it both internally and from external sources.Categories: Forensic Accounting | Marion Wickersham, CPA, CFE